vlrevolution/diffusion-pipe/README.md

 - Easily add new models by implementing a single subclass

 ## Recent changes
+- 2025-08-07
+  - Fix Flux training error caused by a breaking change in Diffusers.
+Make sure to update requirements.
 - 2025-08-06
   - Support Qwen-Image.
   - Slight speed improvement to Automagic optimizer.